2014 ACQUISITION CYCLE - CLOSED

 The Department of Environmental Protection, Office of

-Greenways and Trails, will accept proposals for land acquisition
+Greenways and Trails, is no longer accepting proposals for land acquisition

-funding under the Florida Greenways and Trails Program between
+funding under the Florida Greenways and Trails Program.
+The submission

 According to Florida Statutes 259.105, The Florida Forever Act, OGT receives 1.5% of Florida Forever money to “acquire greenways and trails or greenways and trail systems pursuant to chapter 260, including, but not limited to, abandoned railroad rights-of-way and the Florida National Scenic Trail and for capital project expenditures as described in this section.”